FelixCharotte/FelixCharotte/README.md

 ... at _Audencia Business School_ and _Centrale Nantes_ following the **Bachelor of Business Admistration** (BBA) specialized in _Big Data_ & _Management_.
 A lot of topics are covered in this degree but the one I'm slowly falling in love with is **Machine Learning**.

 ### 🌱 I’m currently learning a lot
 Here is the link of all the [topics](https://www.ec-nantes.fr/study/undergraduate/bba-data-ai-management-1?l=1) covered by this degree for intrested ones.
-I am also starting the [Deep Reinforcement Learning](https://huggingface.co/learn/deep-rl-course/unit0/introduction) course made by Hugging Face, it looks like magic to me and who's never wanted to be a wizard ?!
-There are a lot of side projects, I hope to build a website soon to showcase them properly and hope to render everything I can available here on GitHub.
+I am also working on some cool data science projects like Sentiment Analysis for trading strategies, Churn Prediction, Data Cleansing with 45+ variables, and House Price Prediction using Scikit-learn, deployed via Flask on AWS.
+I hope to build a website soon to showcase them properly and hope to render everything I can available here on GitHub.

 ## 🧑‍💻 Professional side
-Aside from school, I offer occasional Marketing & Business Intelligence services for VINCI Construction and some SMEs.
+Alongside my studies, I offer occasional Marketing & Business Intelligence services for VINCI Construction and some SMEs.
 And working actually on AI chatbot agency for schools called ConversIA.
 A few years ago, I pivoted from a pure business track to something more tech-focused, and it’s been an exciting shift!

-Alongside my studies, I offer occasional Marketing & Business Intelligence projects for VINCI Construction and some SMEs.
-I’m also working with a classmate on an AI chatbot agency project aimed at enhancing student experience at business schools.
+If my data analytics background interest you, go check my [porfotlio](ttps://linktr.ee/felixcharotte)!.

-Right now, I’m actively looking for internships and opportunities in data science and machine learning.
+Right now, I’m actively looking for internships and opportunities in data science and machine learning so do not hesitate to ask anything!

 ## ⚡ Other & Fun facts
 My personal motto?
 If you can dream it, you can do it!
 It’s been a little reminder since day one, and it keeps me motivated and looking forward to the next steps!
+Always dare and try we are like in a game building our story.

 ## 📫 How to reach me
 Please reach me here on GitHub first,